-SENSATION MIX OG 🌞 🕿 45 days.
+SENSATION MIX OG 🌞 🔀 45 days.
 [1936, AAS winner.]
 Our earliest cosmos.
 Large single flowers in a mixture of white, pink, and purple.
 Popular old favorite.
-4-5 ft. plants. #01106 Pkt (0.5 g, ~110 seeds) \$3.00 Naturally Colored Cotton Continued MISSISSIPPI BROWN S 🜞 🕿 130 days.
+4-5 ft. plants. #01106 Pkt (0.5 g, ~110 seeds) \$3.50 Naturally Colored Cotton Continued Mississippi Brown S 130 days.
 [Pre-1860.
-Once grown by enslaved Africans, this seed came from a plantation near Natchez, Mississippi via Seed Saver John Coykendall.]
+Once grown by enslaved Africans, this seed came from a plantation near Natchez, Mississippi via Seed Saver John Covkendall.]
 Drought-tolerant 5 ft. tall plants produce an abundance of light tan to golden brown cotton.
-Some plants have deeply lobed leaves like Nankeen.
+Some plants have deeply lobed leaves like brighter as it is washed.
+Branches of the plant are longer and thinner and leaves more lobed than other cotton.
+Unlike modern hybrids, its blooming cycle is longer, it grows well in poor dry soil, it's hardier and appears to have slightly better insect-resistance.
+Nankeen is planted as an ornamental in some parts of Louisiana. #72201 Pkt (~16-20 seeds) \$5.75

-#72204 Pkt (~16-20 seeds) \$5.75 Nankeen S 🌞 🖾 130 days.
+Nankeen. #72204 Pkt (~16-20 seeds) \$5.75 NANKEEN S 💆 🔀 130 days.
 [Pre-1860.
 Seed and history supplied by John House III of the Mansfield State Commemorative Area, Mansfield, LA.
-Introduced 1997 by SESE. | A shortfiber, naturally brown cotton grown since the Civil War.
-The lint is a non-fading attractive dark copper color that becomes brighter as it is washed.
-Branches of the plant are longer and thinner and leaves more lobed than other cotton.
-Unlike modern hybrids, its blooming cycle is longer, it grows well in poor dry soil, it's hardier and appears to have slightly better insect-resistance.
-Nankeen is planted as an ornamental in some parts of Louisiana.
-We include additional interesting history of the Nankeen shirt with each seed packet. #72201 Pkt (~16-20 seeds) \$5.75 leaves.
+Introduced 1997 by SESE.]
+A short-fiber, naturally brown cotton grown since the Civil War.
+The lint is a non-fading attractive dark copper color that becomes

+🎥 120 days [From SSE member Alice Gamewel via Charles Hoehnle.
+Introduced 2008 by SESE.
+A beautiful plant with dark red stems and leaves.
 3-5 ft. tall, grows well in a container or in a flower bed.
 Green when it first emerges but soon develops its red coloring.
-The cotton is a short staple white. #72205 Pkt (16-20 seeds) \$5.75 SEA ISLAND BROWN OG S 🌞 🕿 135 days.
+The cotton is a short staple white. #72205 Pkt (16-20 seeds) \$5.75 SEA ISLAND BROWN OG S 2 135 days.
 [Likely cross of Sea Island White and an unknown brown cotton.
 Introduced 2010 by SESE.]
-"Naked seeds" are easily removed from the lint, has a longer fiber
+"Naked seeds" are easily removed from the lint, has a longer fiber than other browns.
+The tall (5-6 ft.) plants and some shine to the spun cotton both point to a Sea